How to Remove Sticker Residue

 Stainless steel appliances, metal water bottles, and kitchen utensils like pots and pans often have stickers when you buy them.

 As annoying as removing sticker residue from metal surfaces is, a few professional cleaning tips can simplify the process.
+You can also ask your cleaning service to help if you’ve booked a recurring maid service company.

 WD-40 to Remove Metal Stickers